J-Furber/J-Furber.github.io/resume.md

 Other acomplishments:
 - On the organising commitee for the Maths PGR Conference 2023, an internal departmental conference.
-- PGR Rep in academic year 2023/24
+- PGR Rep in academic year 2023/24.
 - On the organising commitee for the Mathematics and Physics PGR Conference 2024, an internal school conference.
+- On the organising commitee for the Mathematics, Physics, and Space PGR Conference 2025, an internal school conference.
+- PGR of the Year, School Winner 2024.
+- Surrey Students' Union Award for Outstanding Contribution to Postgraduate Experience 2025.
+- University of Surrey 3MT winner, 2025.

 ### MSc Mathematics,University of Chester,Distinction, 2020 - 2021
 Modules include: Mathematical Ecology, Partial Differential Equations and Stochastic Calculus, Stochastic Differential Equations and Applications.